AdobeDocs/campaign-web.fr-FR/help/v8/email/dark-mode.md

 <!--The dark mode final rendering depends on the recipient's email client.
 It is not possible to guarantee that your email will look the same in dark mode across all devices.-->

-Avant d’utiliser le mode sombre dans le Designer de messagerie [!DNL Adobe Campaign], il est essentiel de comprendre comment les principaux clients de messagerie le gèrent.
-Il existe trois cas à distinguer :
+Avant d’utiliser le mode sombre dans le Concepteur d’e-mail d’[!DNL Adobe Campaign], il est essentiel de comprendre comment les principaux clients de messagerie le gèrent.
+On distingue trois cas :

 <!--
 * Check out the list of [email clients supporting dark mode](https://www.caniemail.com/search/?s=dark){target="_blank"}